Go to about.usps.com/resources/postal-bulletin.htm to browse past issues.

 postage stamp

-Out of this world!
-A postage stamp was inside the New Horizons spacecraft that made a flyby of Pluto in July 2015.
+A postage stamp was onboard NASA's New Horizons spacecraft that made a flyby of Pluto in July 2015.
 That’s the farthest distance traveled by a postage stamp — more than 3 billion miles, as noted by Guinness World Records.

 that motto